harmanpreet-sagar/MacWater/README.md

 # MacWater

 ## Problem Description
-- A website that tracks the location of water fountains and their filter status on campus.
+- A website that tracks water fountains' location and filter status on the McMaster University campus.
-- Users can upload the filter status and send the location of the specif fountain so that users can drink clean and filtered water
+- Users can upload the filter status and send the location of the specific fountain so that users can drink clean and filtered water